rit-swenms-gang/sonarqube/courseProjectCode/performance-testing/README.md

   ```

 *It is not necessary to open the JMeter GUI for running the performance
-tests, as they are executed via Gradle.*
+tests, as they are executed via Gradle.
+In fact, running load tests through the GUI is not recommended due to potential performance overhead.*

 Run the load tests: